awsdocs/aws-systems-manager-user-guide/doc_source/mw-cli-task-options.md

 This topic provides information about some of these options to help you work with samples in this tutorial section\.
 For information about all command options, see [register\-task\-with\-maintenance\-window](https://docs.aws.amazon.com/cli/latest/reference/ssm/register-task-with-maintenance-window.html) in the *AWS CLI Command Reference*\.

 **About the `--task-arn` option**
 The option `--task-arn` is used to specify the resource that the task uses during execution\.
-The value that you specify depends on the type of task you are registering, as described in the following table\.
+The value that you specify depends on the type of task you're registering, as described in the following table\.

 **TaskArn formats for maintenance window tasks**